 From the country’s leading personal loans to the lenders who offer the fastest and most reliable service to customers, this is your ultimate guide to South Africa’s top personal loans.

-Although personal loans are generally considered to be unsecured they may be secured and range from as little as R300 to R300,000.
-Personal loan terms in South Africa range from 1 month to 84 months and loans can be obtained from a wide range of banks and alternative credit providers.
+Although personal loans are generally considered to be unsecured they may be secured and range from as little as R300-to-R300,000.
+The repayment terms range from 1-to-84 months and loans can be obtained from a wide range of banks and alternative credit providers.

 What are South Africans using personal loans for?

 Smaller personal loans are being used to pay for unexpected expenses such as repairs on a broken down car, medical bills, repairs to geysers and home appliances.
 A small percentage of borrowers use the money for holidays and purchasing items they cannot afford outright.

 Secured personal loans will generally be those secured against your home or the equity in your home.
 This means that if you do not currently have a mortgage you will be required to take out a more expensive unsecured personal loan.

 Personal loans taken out for the purpose of purchasing a vehicle may also be secured on the vehicle being purchased.